-AVC Extra is an Additional Voluntary Contribution (AVC) arrangement which is available to members of the Railways Pension Scheme who want to make additional savings towards their pension pot for retirement, aside from what they already contribute to the Scheme.
+AVC Extra is an Additional Voluntary Contribution (AVC) arrangement which is available to members of the Fund who want to make additional savings towards their pension pot for retirement, aside from what they already contribute to the Fund.

-- You can make regular contributions which are deducted straight from your pay, or you can make a single lump-sum payment, either through your payroll or by BACS transfer to RPMI. - Contributions are usually tax-free and are used to buy units in one or more of your chosen AVC Extra investment funds.
-These units will make up your Personal Retirement Account (PRA). - Over the period of your membership, the value of your PRA will change according to the amount of contributions that you pay in, how your investments perform, and any charges applied. - When you come to take your benefits the following options are available under current legislation: - Up to 25 per cent of your PRA can be taken as a tax-free lump sum. - The remaining value of your PRA can then be used to buy a regular income from an insurance company (an annuity) which is usually payable for life. - You can transfer your whole PRA to an external pension provider and use the funds as a flexible source of retirement income, withdrawing funds as and when you need them and leaving the rest invested (the payments will be subject to income tax).
+- You can make regular contributions which are deducted straight from your pay, or you can make a single lump-sum payment, through your payroll. - Contributions are usually tax-free and are used to buy units in one or more of your chosen AVC Extra investment funds.
+These units will make up your Personal Retirement Account (PRA). - Over the period of your membership, the value of your PRA will change according to the amount of contributions that you pay in, how your investments perform, and any charges applied. - When you come to take your benefits the following options are available under current legislation: - Up to 25% of your PRA can be taken as a tax-free lump sum. - The remaining value of your PRA can then be used to buy a regular income from an insurance company (an annuity) which is usually payable for life. - You can transfer your whole PRA to an external pension provider and use the funds as a flexible source of retirement income, withdrawing funds as and when you need them and leaving the rest invested (the payments will be subject to income tax).
 This is known as a drawdown arrangement. - You can take all of your PRA as a single lump sum.
-Usually, 25 per cent will be paid tax-free and the rest will be taxed at your marginal rate of income tax. - The Trustee is responsible for managing AVC Extra and for choosing the funds that are available to you.
+Usually, 25% will be paid tax-free and the rest will be taxed at your marginal rate of income tax. - The Trustee is responsible for managing AVC Extra and for choosing the funds that are available to you.